Benbenbenin0/cs329h-prism/README.md

 ## Reproducibility

-All random seeds are set to 42.
 Results should match the paper within small floating point differences from different hardware.